-Not only this, but he was the master of what he produced; he was, in a large sense, and economic free man.
-The more industrious he is, the more he produces, the worse he is off.
+Not only this, but he was the master of what he produced; he was in a large sense an economic free man, the more industrious he was, the more he produced; the more he produced, the more he earned; the more he earned, the more he enjoyed.
+In this closing year of the 19th Century the more industrious the is, the more he produces, the worse he is off.
 The market is flooded, there is overproduction and underconsumption, and when the consumption of the product ceases the factory closes down and he is out of employment.
 Half a century ago he worked for himself; today he works for another for a profit that represents but a small share of what he produces.
-If we examine the official reports issued by our National Commission, we find that production has increased from 20 to 44 percent during the last 50 years.
+If we examine the official reports issued by our National Commission, we find the production has increased from 20 to 44 percent during the last 50 years.
 Upon the other hand, the consuming capacity has rapidly diminished, because at that time the labor was performed by the hand of man, whereas at the present time, on the other hand, the same articles are turned out by means of modern machinery in fabulous abundance, the public is not able to consume what is produced, and therefore there is a lack of market.
 There is a surplus product every now and then.
-We produce so much of everything that we suffer for the want of everything; consequently there is a universal stop, a stagnation.
+We produce so much of everything that we suffer for the want of everything - consequently there is a universal stop, a stagnation.

-Examine the reports again and we find the workingmen received in wages about \$2 billion during the past 12 months; we find during the same period of time the capitalists received in products about the same amount; under the present development of the wage system the workingman is compelled to produce a dollar for the capitalist before he is able to produce one for himself.
-Then the goods he produces filter through the middle class, they are sold to him at retail prices, and we find that he is only able to buy back about 20 percent, or one-fifth, of what his labor produces.
+Examine the reports again and we find the workingmen received in wages about \$2 billion during the past 12 months; we find during the same period of time the capitalist received in products about the same amount; under the present development of the wage system the workingman is compelled to produce a dollar for the capitalist for every dollar he produces for himself, but he is compelled to produce a dollar for the capitalist before he is able to produce one for himself.
+Then the goods he produces filter through the middle class, they are sold to him at retail prices and we find that he is only able to buy back about 20 percent, or one-fifth of what his labor produces.